markdawes08/investment-signal-research-agent/README.md

 # Investment Signal Research Agent

-**Offline MVP · Deterministic synthetic data · Historical research only · Not investment advice · No trade execution · Not evidence of future performance**
+**Deterministic synthetic data · Historical research only · Not investment advice · No trade execution · Not evidence of future performance**

 An offline research assistant that turns a broad question about stock volatility into a locked, falsifiable hypothesis, runs one reproducible synthetic experiment, and records an independent critique with an audit trail.
 It is designed for students, technical reviewers, and research engineers who want to inspect how evidence, preregistration, data quality, and methodological review fit together.